-Students often hesitate to apply because they wonder if they are “right” for English Honors, if they are able to write a long research project, or if they are “smart enough.”
+Students often hesitate to apply to the program because they wonder if they are “right” for English Honors, if they are able to write a lengthy research project, or if they are “smart enough.”
 The truth is that most English majors are capable of doing the work required of Honors.
 The question you should be asking, then, is: Is the Honors Program right for me?
 There are many reasons why the English Honors Program may be a good match for you.
 Here are a few:

 Sequence and Description of Courses in English Honors

-English 399 Honors Seminar: Special Topic
+English 399Z Honors Seminar: Special Topic

 English 498 Honors Seminar I: Developing and Writing a Thesis